jon-heard/obsidian-inline-scripts/README.md

     ![Console](readmeMedia/console.png)

 ### Fenced code blocks
-If you want a nicer experience while developing a shortcut, you can surround the expansion string in a "Javascript fenced code block".
+If you want a nicer experience while developing a shortcut, you can surround the Expansion string in a "Javascript fenced code block".
 For example, you can take this Expansion string:

 > return "Hello!
 How are you?";